divelab/DIG/dig/xgraph/XGNN/Readme.md

 This repository provides the code for our paper [XGNN: Towards Model-Level Explanations of Graph Neural Networks](https://arxiv.org/abs/2006.02587) accepted by KDD-2020.

+Our proposed XGNN algorithm aims at providing model-level explanations for Graph Neural Networks.
+To the best of our knowledge, this is the first attempt to study the model-level explanations of Graph Neural Networks.

 # Citations
 If using this code , please cite our paper.
 ```